adamtorokhu/CCL1/diary.md

 14/01/25

 I spent a long time trying to figure out 2 bugs.
-I also finished the physics of my cube so that now it can jump.
+I also finished my cube's physics so it can now jump.

 Tomorrow I want to make the whole thing Object Oriented and add an obstacle.